Nerve agents, poison and window falls. Over the years, Kremlin foes have been attacked or killed | Law-Order

 None, however, has been known to perish in an air accident.
 But on Wednesday, a private plane carrying a mercenary chief who staged a brief rebellion in Russia plummeted into a field from tens of thousands of feet after breaking apart.

 Assassination attempts against foes of President Vladimir Putin have been common during his nearly quarter century in power.
-Those close to the victims and the few survivors have blamed Russian authorities, but the Kremlin has routinely denied any involvement.
+Those close to the victims and the few survivors have blamed Russian authorities, but the Kremlin has routinely denied involvement — as it did on Friday by saying it was "a complete lie" it had anything to do with the jet crash.

 There also have been reports of prominent Russian executives dying under mysterious circumstances, including falling from windows, although whether they were deliberate killings or suicides is sometimes difficult to determine.